johnofmars/mm-github-pages-starter/_pages/armor.md

 **Top 3:**
 1. Mobility
   - You need to be able to peak shoot and disengage quickly.
 Mobility is king.
+  - Mobility also helps hunters with (reload) Dodge cooldown, so it's win-win.
 2. Recovery
   - Do not neglect Recovery.
 Helpful for peak shooting and disengaging both.
-Also, on Warlock, reduces your **Rift** cooldown.
+  - Also, on Warlock, reduces your **Rift** cooldown.
 3. Strength or Discipline, depending on your subclass & playstyle
   - I'm a neutral game player.
 I like Melees or Grenades to help with kills outside of Supers.
 Additionally, Melee & Strength mods are only **3 energy** while Intelligence (Super) mods are **5 energy** and restrict your armor mods choices unnecessarily.